 Succulents come in an extensive variety of textures, colors, shapes, and sizes.

-From the smooth blue rosettes of echeveria hugging the soil in compact clusters, to the towering 6-foot agave Americana stretching toward the summer sun, they comprise one of the most fascinating plant species.
+From the smooth blue rosettes of echeveria hugging the soil in compact clusters, to the towering six-foot Agave americana stretching toward the summer sun, succulents are varied and fascinating plants.

 These versatile plants also thrive indoors in pots with good drainage, as well as in terrariums, provided they are watered sparingly.

 I like to plant them in interesting containers, grouped to create an eclectic desertscape.

 You’re going to fall in love with these low-maintenance beauties, and knowing how to propagate them means you can grow as many as your heart desires.

 Succulent plant propagation is a breeze.
 Of course, you may start from seeds, but it’s easier and faster to use the plants you have to produce even more.

 You may divide a plant in two ways.

 Remove plantlets, or offsets, that have sprung up alongside the mother plant.